lyteword/chspurgeon-tod/volume-3/psalm-68.md

 **Verse 27.** *Benjamin, Judah, Zebulun, Naphtali.* The two royal tribes,

-1\.That of Benjamin, from which the first king sprang;
+1\.
+That of Benjamin, from which the first king sprang;

-2\.That of Judah, from which the second; and the two learned tribes, Zebulun and Naphtali.
+2\.
+That of Judah, from which the second; and the two learned tribes, Zebulun and Naphtali.
 And we may note, that the kingdom of the Messiah should at length be submitted to by all the potentates and learned men in the world. *Henry Hammond.*

 **Verse 27.** *Benjamin, Judah, Zebulun, Naphtali.* The same tribes are prominent in the New Testament, as foremost in the battle of the church against the world.
 Paul, the "least" of the apostles (1Co 15:8-10), was by origin Saul of Benjamin (Php 3:5).
 Christ, "the Lion of the tribe of Judah, "James and John, the brothers, the other James, Thaddaeus, and Simon, were from Judah, and the other apostles were from Nephthalim and Zabulon, or Galilee (Mt 4:13). *A. R. Fausset.*